-Make ahead tip: Freeze toffee for up to 3 months and thaw overnight in the refrigerator before serving.
+- Make Ahead Instructions: Freeze toffee for up to 3 months and thaw overnight in the refrigerator before serving.

 - Be extra careful as cooking candy is very hot and may splash; wear long sleeves and have a pair of kitchen gloves or oven mitts handy.